What Is Asbestos?

 Non-Malignant Asbestos-Related Conditions

 Besides mesothelioma, the following asbestos-related conditions are more common.
 Non-malignant diseases can develop either after years of cumulative exposure or after just one incident.

 Inhaling asbestos fibers over a long period may create scarring in the lungs.
 As lung function diminishes, patients, living with asbestosis experience difficulty breathing.
 Researchers believe smoking exacerbates this condition.

 This occurs when tiny air sacs (alveoli) located in the lung deflate or become filled with alveolar fluid.
-Atelectasis may lead to a complete collapse of the entire lung or a partial collapse within a specific lobe.
-This condition is often the result of other respiratory ailments, such as lung tumors, but may also happen after surgery.
+Atelectasis may lead to lung collapse.
+This condition is often the result of other respiratory ailments, such as lung tumors, but commonly happens after surgery as well.

 Chronic obstructive pulmonary disease (COPD) is a chronic inflammatory lung condition that obstructs airflow in the lungs, subsequently weakening them.
 Long-term exposure to irritating gases or particulate matter has been known to cause COPD, and it’s also a symptom of excessive smoking.
 People exposed to asbestos for an extended period are at a higher risk of developing COPD, and in some cases, are more likely to develop other conditions.

 An accumulation of hyalinized (degenerated tissues and cells that have become clear, structureless and homogeneous) collagen fibers creates a condition called pleural plaques.
 Sometimes this will cause calcified build-ups around the lungs, making breathing difficult and painful.
 This condition usually affects the parietal pleura, adjacent to ribs and diaphragm, and can stimulate lung disease.